 And with no other building in the vicinity, not even a single shop, the square was identified as “Rajmahal” after the first hotel-cum-restaurant in town and still continues to be.

 If you are staying alone in and around Saheed Nagar, you’re no stranger to “The Pathik” restaurant.

 The “Rupali Square”, a favorite street food hub, especially for students, has also derived its name from a small Dhaba.
-The hotel started by a family of three from Balasore, passed on to many hands after the owner’s untimely death and still holds a place on the square now known as “Pathik Hotel”.
+The hotel was started by a family of three from Balasore passed on to many hands after the owner’s untimely death, and still holds a place on the square now known as “Pathik Hotel”.

 With restaurants like “Swapnapuri” coming into existence in the late 1980s, the “Rupali” was the only destination for the newly settled Sahid Nagar residents.